User Guide

 Format: help

-Keyboard shortcut alternative: f1
+Keyboard shortcut alternative: f1 then press enter

 Adding a person: add